 The study covered the data acquisition, pattern analysis, interpretation and change in action stages necessary to initiate a quality cycle[14].
 Our intention is to complete the quality cycle by acquiring further data for a larger cohort of patients and periodical evaluation of outcomes.

-In conclusion, we implemented a nurse-led protocol for early extubation in Cardiothoracic ICU with structured teaching and training.
-Although extubation rate was similar by the 3rd postoperative hour, a higher rate of patients in the intervention group was extubated by the 6th postoperative hour.
+In conclusion, we implemented a nurse-led protocol for early extubation in the Cardiothoracic ICU with structured teaching and training.
+Although the extubation rates were similar by the third postoperative hour, a higher rate of patients in the intervention group was extubated by the sixth postoperative hour.
 We did not have enough data to establish the safety of our early extubation protocol.

 ARTICLE HIGHLIGHTS